 Work is well underway on the England Coast Path - a new National Trail around all of England’s coast.

-- the stretches that are open
+- are open

 Use the maps on the National Trails website to help plan a walk on the England Coast Path.

 As part of this work a ‘coastal margin’ is being identified.
 The margin includes all land between the trail and the sea.
 It may also extend inland from the trail if:

 - it’s a type of coastal land identified in the Countryside and Rights of Way Act 2000 (CROW Act), such as beach, dune or cliff

 - there are existing access rights under section 15 of the CROW Act

 - Natural England and the landowner agree to follow a clear physical feature landward of the trail